realworldocaml/book/en/04-lists-options-and-patterns.md

 # my_fold_left ~init:["d"] ~f:(fun t h -> h :: t) ["a"; "b"; "c"];;
 - : string list = ["c"; "b"; "a"; "d"]
 ```

+_(yminsky: Maybe point out that folds are very general can be
+complicated to think about, and that one should prefer other, less
+powerful idioms like `map`, `filter_map` etc, where they apply.)_

 ### Predicates `exists` and `for_all`